 \section{Constructing $\KK^*$-surfaces of Picard number one}

-We adapt the more general framework provided in~\cite{HaHe,HaHiWr} for constructing systematically varieties with torus action to our setting.
-The result is a construction delivering rational projective $\KK^*$-surfaces $X$ of Picard number one embedded into a fake weighted projective space $Z$, where they are given as the closure of a linear subvariety of the acting torus.
-Moreover, the $\KK^*$-action of $X \subseteq Z$ is given by a one-dimensional subtorus of the ambient acting torus $\TT^n$ of $Z$.
-We begin by looking at an example.
+In Construction~\ref{constr:kstarsurf} we produce rational projective $\KK^*$-surfaces $X$ of Picard number one coming embedded into a fake weighted projective space $Z$, where they are given as the closure of a linear subvariety of the acting torus.
+Moreover, the $\KK^*$-action of $X \subseteq Z$ is given by a one-dimensional subtorus of the acting torus $\TT^n \subseteq Z$.
+We begin with a concrete example.

-\begin{example} The weighted projective space $Z = \PP_{1,3,2,3}$ is obtained via Construction~\ref{constr:fwps2} as the variety $Z = Z(P)$ given by the defining matrix
+\begin{example} The weighted projective space $Z = \PP(1,3,2,3)$ is obtained via Construction~\ref{constr:fwps2} as the variety $Z = Z(P)$ given by the defining matrix

 Consider the homomorphism $p \colon \TT^4 \to \TT^3$ of tori associated with $P$ and the quotient map $\pi \colon \KK^4 \setminus \{0\} \to Z$ from~\ref{constr:fwps2}.
 Remark~\ref{rem:fwpp2tv2} provides us with the identification